Table of Contents

 Complete your root canal procedure in the prescribed time.
 Many people neglect their root canal treatment once the pain subsides.
 I have often seen patients skipping their 2nd or 3rd appointment for a root canal once the pain subsides.
 It is not a good practice.

-A patent canal during root canal procedure is more prone to re-infection.
+A patent canal during a root canal procedure is more prone to re-infection.
 As a result, the treatment becomes a failure.

 Things to remember after a root canal.

-After a root canal, the pain usually subsides in few days.
+After a root canal, the pain usually subsides in a few days.
 If pain is severe consult your dentist for an opinion.